-With ongoing research linking oral health and general health, the demand for preventive dental services continues to increase, and employment of dental assistants is expected to grow 25 percent nationally from 2012 to 2022*.
+With ongoing research linking oral health and general health, the demand for preventive dental services continues to increase, and employment of dental assistants is expected to grow 25 percent nationally from 2012 to 2022 (BLS Occupational Outlook Handbook).
 At ACC, our Dental Assisting program is designed to help you quickly gain proficiency in dental procedures and techniques as you prepare for a satisfying, in-demand career.

 PICK UP THE PACE!
-This program offers an accelerated option to earn your diploma in about 9 months.
+This program offers an accelerated dental assisting training option to earn your diploma in about 9 months.
 At ACC, new sessions begin twice a month, every month, so you can start right away, graduate, and be ready to work in about 9 months!

 "I went from being a receptionist to working full time as a Dental Assistant, and it's all because of American Career College.
 My ultimate goal is to become an Orthodontist, but for now, I really enjoy what I'm doing."